awwad-hamza/RHex-Robot-Projects/README.md

 This integration aimed to enhance the robot's ability to identify and respond to human presence in a simulated setting, crucial for applications such as search and rescue operations, environmental surveillance, and exploratory missions.

 #### Android GUI for RHex Robot Simulation Control
-The duo developed an intuitive Android interface to control the RHex robot simulation.
+We developed an intuitive Android interface to control the RHex robot simulation.
 Key aspects of this project included:
 - Establishing a communication link between the Android device and the host PC running the RHex simulation.
 - Enabling users to control and monitor the robot via a mobile device.
 - Extending the interface to control the actual RHex robot, demonstrating its applicability beyond the simulation environment.

 #### Integration of pyRhexAPI Using PyBind in the Android GUI
-They utilized PyBind to create Python bindings for the existing C++ codebase of the RHex simulation.
+We utilized PyBind to create Python bindings for the existing C++ codebase of the RHex simulation.
 This facilitated the seamless interaction between the Python-driven Flask server and the Android GUI, improving the efficiency and simplicity of the communication process.

 ## Acknowledgments